 - Baydr Yadallee, director of client services, CreateFuture

-- James Farrow, chief technology officer, Railsr
+- James Farrow, product leader, Railsr

 - Aman Thind, chief technology officer, State Street